jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-04-27-self-hosted-blog/index.md

 description: We can quickly create a blog site with a static site generator and host via GitHub pages.
 After searching mainly Hugo, Jekyll and Pelican, I chose Hugo as it has more themes with good features.
 In this post, I'll demonstrate how I set up this blog site in days.
 ---

 I started blogging in 2014.
-At first, it was based on a simple Jekyll theme that supports posting a [Markdown](https://en.wikipedia.org/wiki/Markdown) file, which is converted from an [R Markdown](https://github.com/rstudio/rmarkdown) file.
+At first, it was based on a simple Jekyll theme that supports posting [Markdown](https://en.wikipedia.org/wiki/Markdown) files, which are converted from [R Markdown](https://github.com/rstudio/rmarkdown) files.
 Most of my work was in [R](https://www.r-project.org/about.html) at that time and the simple theme was good enough, and it was hosted via [GitHub Pages](https://pages.github.com/).
-It was around 2018 when I changed my blog with a single page application.
-It was built by [Vue.js](https://vuejs.org/) and hosted on AWS.
-It was as I was teaching myself web development while building an analytics portal at work.
+It was around 2018 when I changed my blog with a single page application, built by [Vue.js](https://vuejs.org/) and hosted on AWS.
+It was fun as I was teaching myself web development while building an analytics portal at work.
 In 2020, I paused blogging for some time while expecting a baby and restarted publishing posts to my [company's blog page](https://cevo.com.au/author/jaehyeon-kim/) from mid-2021.
 It is good as I can have peer-reviews and the company provides an incentive for each post published.
 However, it is not the right place to publish all the posts that I plan.
 For example, I am recommended to keep in mind e.g. *how an article translates into better customer outcomes*.
 That's understandable but not all posts can fit into it.
 Currently, I am teaching myself [modern data streaming architectures](https://docs.aws.amazon.com/whitepapers/latest/build-modern-data-streaming-analytics-architectures/build-modern-data-streaming-analytics-architectures.html), and, until I gain competency, articles could be inadequate for customers.
-Therefore, I thought I'd need another place that I can publish those posts.
+Therefore, I thought I need another place that I can publish related posts.
 I'd keep publishing to the company site, and I probably repost some of them to the new blog with delay.

 I wouldn't like to use the existing site as it misses some features, and it'd take time to add those to it.
 As I prefer a self-managed blog over a blog platform, I thought a [static site generator](https://jamstack.org/generators/) and GitHub Pages would be one of the quickest options.
 After searching mainly [Hugo](https://gohugo.io/), [Jekyll](https://jekyllrb.com/) and [Pelican](https://getpelican.com/), Hugo caught up my eyes as it has [more themes with good features](https://themes.gohugo.io/).
 Among those I chose the [Hugo Bootstrap Theme](https://github.com/razonyang/hugo-theme-bootstrap).
-In this post, I'll demonstrate how I set up this blog site in days.
+In this post, I'll demonstrate how I set up this blog site.

 ## Quick Start

 I used the [starter template](https://github.com/razonyang/hugo-theme-bootstrap-skeleton) of the [Hugo Bootstrap Theme](https://github.com/razonyang/hugo-theme-bootstrap).
 After installing _Node.js (16+)_, I cloned the template and installed NPN packages by executing `npm install`.
 Then I changed the module name in the `go.mod` file into mine (i.e. `module github.com/jaehyeon-kim/jaehyeon-kim.github.io`).
 Finally, I started the site using *docker-compose* with the compose file shown below.
-Without docker, I have to install [_Hugo (0.97.0+)_](https://hbs.razonyang.com/v1/en/docs/getting-started/prerequisites/#build-tools) but the apt repo has an older version of it and I wouldn't like to be bothered to install a newer version from source.
+Without docker, I have to install [_Hugo (0.97.0+)_](https://hbs.razonyang.com/v1/en/docs/getting-started/prerequisites/#build-tools) but the apt repo has an older version and I wouldn't like to be bothered to install a supported version from source.
 Using *docker-compose* is a much easier way for me.
 Note it reloads the site when there is a change in the current directory so that updated contents can be checked on a browser seamlessly.

 ```yaml
 version: "3.5"